lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The legacy component algorithms, particularly RSA and ECDSA can themselves have interoperability issues which will propagate to become interoperability issues in the composite.
 For example, this specification RECOMMENDS an RSA exponent of 65537, but other values are possible.
 Similarly, due to the details of DER encoding, keys that happen to have leading zeros could appear to be smaller than the required key size even though they are actually acceptable.

 Implementations are encouraged to be lenient when parsing the key material of the legacy algorithm.
-In partucilar, the recommendation is to use existing implementations of the legacy algorithms that already handle all the variations seen in the wild.
+In particular, the recommendation is to use existing implementations of the legacy algorithms that already handle all the variations seen in the wild.

 <!-- End of Implementation Considerations section -->